Cultures as networks of cultural traits: A unifying framework for measuring culture and cultural distances: Accounting for cultural traits interdependence

-The matrix $\bm{K}$ = \bm{$\Sigma^{-1}$} is called the precision or concentration matrix and has a special role in Ggm, as it is uniquely associated to the underlying conditional independence graph.
-In particular, given the $k_{ij}$ element of the $\bm{K}$ matrix:
+When it comes to modelling dependencies in the data, it is interesting to note how a Gcgm couples, as indeed the denomination \emph{copula} suggests, the information from the individual cultural traits' distributions with the network component of their interdependencies.
+The latter is captured in the latent Gaussian space of $\bm Z = (Z_{1}=\Phi^{-1}(F_{1}(Y_1))),\ldots, Z_{p}=\Phi^{-1}(F_{p}(Y_P)))$ by the inverse of the correlation matrix $\bm{K} = \bm{R}^{-1}$.
+This matrix, typically called the precision or concentration matrix, has a special role in a Ggm, as it is uniquely associated to the underlying network, which is here interpreted as a conditional independence graph.
+In particular, denoting with $k_{ij}$ the ($i$,$j$) element of the $\bm{K}$ matrix:

-that is $Z_i$ is conditionally independent of $Z_j$ given all other variables ($Z_{-ij}$) if and only if the corresponding $(i,j)$ element of the precision matrix is zero.
-Equivalently, conditional independence corresponds to zero partial correlation, as
+that is $Z_i$ is conditionally independent of $Z_j$ given all the other variables ($\bm{Z}_{-ij}$) (i.e. a missing link in the graph) if and only if the corresponding $(i,j)$ element of the precision matrix is zero \citep{lauritzen1996graphical}.
+Equivalently, conditional independence and a zero precision value can be shown to correspond to a zero partial correlation, as

-In our study, the variables are not normally distributed, as they are categorical or ordinal.
-Let then $\bm{Y} = (Y_{1}, ....., Y_{p})$ be the vector of responses to the $p$ survey questions for a certain country.
-For simplicity, the notation for country is omitted, as this model is performed individually for each country.
-The main idea of a Gcgm is to map these cultural traits in a latent space where a standard Ggm can be used.
-In particular, a Gcgm is defined by

-where $F_{j}$ and $F_{j}^{-1}$ are the marginal distribution and its pseudo inverse, respectively, for the $Y_{j}$ variable, $\Phi(\cdot)$ is the cumulative distribution of the univariate Gaussian distribution and $\bm{R}$ is the correlation matrix of the latent multivariate Gaussian distribution.
-The two equations combined give the joint distribution of $\bm{Y}$: